AlexandraDuron/Java-Applications/README.md

 14. Find a happy number (using recursion).

 15. A short method to check for the frequency of numbers in an array.

+16. Calculation of the area of different shapes.
+Utilizing polymorphism.